AgentD/squashfs-tools-ng/README.md

 See [COPYING.md](COPYING.md) for more detailed information.

+# Package Versioning and Git Branches

+This package attempts to use [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+A [changelog](CHANGELOG.md) is maintained that summarizes changes between releases.

+Releases are tagged and gpg signed in the git tree and official release tarballs are generated using Autotools.

+The git `master` branch currently contains ongoing development for a future `1.2.0` release.

+The latest stable version is `1.1.4`, maintained in a `fixes-1.1.0` branch.

+Bug fixes that also affect the previous `1.0.x` minor version are back-ported to a `fixes-1.0.0` branch with occasionally patch level releases.
+The latest release from this branch is `1.0.6`.

+Older versions are no longer supported.
+This currently affects the initial development versions with major version `0` (`0.1` up to `0.9.2`).
+It is likely that support for `1.0.x` will also be dropped once a new minor version is released.

 # Getting and Building the Source Code

 Official release tarballs can be obtained here:

 https://infraroot.at/pub/squashfs

+In between patch level releases, bug fixes are continuously published as individual patch files in `fixes-<version>` directories.

 The official git tree is available at the following locations: